huss-osman/devops-learning/06-aws/assignments/04-lambda-api-gateway-dynamodb.md

   <img width="850" alt="Serverless API Architecture" src="YOUR-ARCHITECTURE-DIAGRAM" />
 </p>

-This project demonstrates how to build a **production-style serverless REST API** using Amazon API Gateway, AWS Lambda, IAM, and Amazon DynamoDB.

-The API accepts HTTP POST requests through Amazon API Gateway, invokes an AWS Lambda function to process the request, stores the submitted data in Amazon DynamoDB, and returns a structured JSON response to the client.
+This project demonstrates how to build a **production-style serverless REST API** using Amazon API Gateway, AWS Lambda, and Amazon DynamoDB.
+The API accepts HTTP POST requests through Amazon API Gateway, processes them using an AWS Lambda function, and stores the submitted data in an Amazon DynamoDB table.

-The objective was to understand how modern serverless applications are built on AWS while following least-privilege security practices, event-driven architecture, and managed cloud services.
+The objective was to understand how serverless applications are built using AWS managed services.
+The project covers API Gateway, AWS Lambda, DynamoDB, IAM permissions, and CloudWatch Logs to demonstrate how event-driven applications can be securely deployed and managed without provisioning servers.

 ---